-By following the five simple steps mentioned above, you can easily set up a proxy for Chrome and browse safely and anonymously.
+Following the five simple steps mentioned above, you can easily set up a proxy for Chrome and browse safely and anonymously.

-VPN ensures that your Internet connection is encrypted to stay safe from ISPs, the government, and hackers.
+VPN ensures your Internet connection is encrypted to stay safe from ISPs, the government, and hackers.
 The Chrome VPN extension helps its users to enjoy the perks of online freedom by hiding their IPs and making them anonymous.
-To gain maximum protection on the Chrome browser, you should employ the best VPN service provider, or else your privacy might be put at stake.
-In our opinion, those as mentioned above are the five best VPNs for the Chrome browser.
+To gain maximum protection on the Chrome browser, you should employ the best VPN service provider, or else your privacy might be at stake.
+In our opinion, those mentioned above are the five best VPNs for the Chrome browser.